ibm-messaging/mq-dev-badge-sample/MQTicketService/README.md

 /jdk-11.0.13+8-jre/bin/java -cp /data/TicketGenerator/target/TicketGenerator-1.4.jar com.ibm.mq.badge.Manager
 ````

-from the `startApp.sh` file, then the ticket generator app will not be started by the container.
+from the `startApp.sh` file, then the ticket generator app will not be started by the container, but MQ will.
 You will need to rebuild the image.
 After that `cd` to the `TicketGenerator` directory and run
   * ```mvn clean package```

 Run the ticket generator app by executing